manchunyeung/wolensing/README.rst

 Examples Notebooks
 -------------------

-The `examples <>` show the computation of wave optics amplification factor and the plots of them.
+Examples notebooks showing the computation of wave optics amplification factor for different lens models and the plots of time delay contour are available at `https://github.com/manchunyeung/wolensing <https://github.com/manchunyeung/wolensing>`_